Welcome to Disability Resources at the University of Minnesota Rochester (UMR).

 The Grievance Process

 The University of Minnesota Rochester is committed to equitable access for all students.
-All current, applicable, and reasonable accommodations identified in writing by Disability Resources will be implemented in the university setting.
-Disability Resources will respond promptly to any written or verbal notification from students registered with Disability Resources, which identifies that they pre-approved and applicable accommodations have not been fulfilled.
-Disability Resources will then contact both the students and any pertinent faculty/ staff about the specific accommodations and attempt to find a solution.
-If Disability Resources is unable to solve the issue with the student and faculty/ staff, they will then contact the appropriate university administrators regarding the accommodation implementation.
-If the accommodation continues to not be implemented and/ or the student chooses not to speak with Disability Resources, they may file a written grievance with the Director of Student Engagement.
+All current, applicable and reasonable accommodations identified in writing by Disability Resources will be implemented in the university setting.
+Disability Resources will respond promptly to any written or verbal notification from students registered with Disability Resources, which identifies that the pre-approved and applicable accommodations have not been fulfilled.
+Disability Resources will then contact both the students and any pertinent faculty/staff about the specific accommodations and attempt to find a solution.
+If Disability Resources is unable to solve the issue with the student and faculty/staff, they will then contact the appropriate university administrators regarding the accommodation implementation.
+If the accommodation continues to not be implemented and/ or the student chooses not to speak with Disability Resources, they may file a written grievance with the Assistant Vice Chancellor for Student Success and Engagement.